MarinaMartin/fostercareplaybook/docs/about.md

 * Optionally, we can also hold a 1:1 follow-up call to go over more in-depth recommendations for your team, and to provide any implementation help you may need.
 * Best practices and positive results will be captured here in the online Foster Care Playbook, including actionable collateral like example checklists and contracts.

-### Our Supporters

-The Foster Care Playbook is supported by the [Beeck Center at Georgetown University](https://global.georgetown.edu/georgetown_units/beeck-center-for-social-impact-and-innovation), [Foster America](https://www.foster-america.org/), [the New America Foundation's Public Interest Technology team](https://www.newamerica.org/public-interest-technology/), and [Think of Us](https://www.thinkof-us.org/).